Conflict-of-interest editing on Wikipedia: International Association of Business Communicators

 The International Association of Business Communicators (IABC) devoted their September 2012 CW Bulletin to paid editing on Wikipedia.
 PR pro Mark Estes said that: "As an advocate, a public relations professional is accountable to his or her client or organization.
 As a voice of social conscience, however, a public relations professional is accountable to the public at large.
 Thus, the innate conflict between the two identities.
 The theory of responsible advocacy attempts to reconcile that conflict and provide guidance to achieve common ground."
 PR professional David King recommended "collaborating with nothing to hide," emphasizing transparency and the importance of not editing articles directly.
 He explained: "When legal and marketing departments establish their corporate Wikipedia strategy or policy, they often feel they are faced with only two choices: Ignore one of the world's most influential websites with a hands-off policy or engage in the risky, controversial and ethically ambiguous practice of direct editing.
 In some circumstances these are both good strategies, but most companies can find more effective middle ground by engaging in PR or content marketing with Wikipedia's citizen journalists—a safe and ethical way to make improvements that is valuable both for the organization and Wikipedia."

 WikiProject Cooperation

-On 10 January 2012, a Wikipedian created '.
-It has been defunct since April 2019.
-The project page says that it "facilitates collaboration with editors paid to edit Wikipedia."
+On 10 January 2012, a Wikipedian created a WikiProject, named WikiProject Cooperation.
+Its project page says that it "facilitates collaboration with editors paid to edit Wikipedia."